Major party

 Two major parties can lead to a two-party system.
 If there is only one major party, then it is a dominant-party system.
 In a multi-party system, a major party is one that occasionally controls the presidency or premiership and is the most influential party in a coalition government.

-Sometimes the laws of a country (or of a state within a Federal republic) provide for two parties that are given special treatment, without explicitly naming those parties.
-For example, the FAQ posted on the website of Michigan Independent Citizens Redistricting Commission says that "Of the 13 commissioners, four affiliate with the Democratic Party, four affiliate with the Republican Party, and five do not affiliate with either major political party.", but the relevant paragraph of the State Constitution says that applicants to be commissioners had to attest "either that they affiliate with one of the two political parties with the largest representation in the legislature (hereinafter, 'major parties'), and if so, identify the party with which they affiliate, or that they do not affiliate with either of the major parties."
+Sometimes the laws of a country (or of a state within a federal republic) provide for two parties that are given special treatment, without explicitly naming those parties.
+For example, the FAQ posted on the website of the Michigan Independent Citizens Redistricting Commission says that "Of the 13 commissioners, four affiliate with the Democratic Party, four affiliate with the Republican Party, and five do not affiliate with either major political party.", but the relevant paragraph of the state constitution says that applicants to be commissioners had to attest "either that they affiliate with one of the two political parties with the largest representation in the legislature (hereinafter, 'major parties'), and if so, identify the party with which they affiliate, or that they do not affiliate with either of the major parties."